intp8/bb/README.md

 - Visualisation of the increase in hire bike availability over time
 - Hire bikes docking stations mapped together with tube stations and their level of use

+##### Daily hire bike usage modelling
+- Predictive modelling of daily hire bike use levels via linear regression
+- Comparison of models using features whose values are known well in advance and those which include features less easy to quantify until soon before or on the day
+- Exploration of more recent trends such as the increase in dockless hire bikes from other providers

 #### These notebooks can be viewed and run via Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/intp8/bb/master)